Know About Mobile Elevated Work Platforms

 New ANSI Standards

-• The MEWP operator should be monitored by a properly trained and qualified supervisor.
+- The MEWP operator must be supervised by a trained and qualified individual.

-• Operators must be properly trained, familiarized and authorized to operate the MEWP.
+- Operators must undergo proper training and be authorized to use the MEWP.

-• Occupants working from the MEWP must be aware of any potential work hazards, be aware of work plans and procedures, and must use fall protection equipment.
+- Occupants must understand potential hazards, work procedures, and use fall protection equipment.

-MEWPs compliant with new design standards will be identifiable with a black and yellow banded tape running on the toe-board and counterweight.
+MEWPs meeting these new design standards can be recognized by a black and yellow banded tape on the toe-board and counterweight.

 Types of MEWP

-Implementation of the new ANSI standard also reclassified MEWPs into two main categories:
+The updated ANSI standard has reclassified MEWPs into two primary categories:

 Potential Hazards of MEWPs

-1. Overturning &#; This is when the MEWP tips over due to a lack of balance, and can be caused by strong wind, unstable surfaces, or platform overloading.
+- Overturning: This occurs if the MEWP tips over due to imbalance from strong winds, unstable surfaces, or overloading.

 Safety Tips:

-• Only move the MEWP with the platform lowered and free of occupants.
+- Move the MEWP only with the platform lowered and no occupants onboard.

 Safety Tips:

-• Operator should familiarize themselves with the work environment for obstacles.
+- Familiarize with the work environment for any obstacles.

-1. Falling &#; Occupants and loads on the raised platform risk falling after sudden movements or loss in balance.
+- Falling: Workers and loads on the platform are at risk of falling due to sudden movements or loss of balance.

 Safety Tips:

-• Ensure the area beneath the raised platform is clear of personnel and pedestrians
+- Keep the area beneath the platform clear of people.

 Safety Tips: